Jose-A-ProfessorFrink/BehavioralTesting/BehavioralTestGuidelines.md

 If you inspect the solution, you will see that this [file](https://github.com/Jose-A-ProfessorFrink/BehavioralTesting/blob/main/SimpleOrderingSystem.Tests/TestModels/TestAddOrderItemRequestViewModel.cs) is defined in the test project.
 You may also notice that this file is eerily similar to the file that is [defined in the actual API project](https://github.com/Jose-A-ProfessorFrink/BehavioralTesting/blob/main/SimpleOrderingSystem/ViewModels/AddOrderItemRequestViewModel.cs).
 Why have we done this?
 One principle we try to follow is we do not use the SUT to validate the SUT.
 In the end, our contract with the outside world is JSON not actual C# objects.
 By definining these test classes as separate from the actual objects the production code uses, we avoid the dreaded 'unwitting refactor/rename contract change' breaking our service by changing an external contract.
 This can occur when a developer renames a viewmodel property.
 Always create a dedicated test class for every viewmodel.
 Make sure you name this class 'Test<ClassName>'.
 This convention makes it easy to distinguish our test classes from the actual view model classes the application serves up in production.

-`If you have an enum in the viewmodel, make sure in the testviewmodel you define this as a string. this will force you to check against the string which is the actual contract also protecting you from enum renames breaking contracts.`
+`If you have an enum in the viewmodel, make sure in the testviewmodel you define this as a string or equivalent TestxxxEnum. this will force you to check against a value that is not the SUT protecting you from enum renames breaking contracts.`

 ## Behavioral test - a success ('happy path') scenario
 Next, lets analyze a test where we are testing a success case.
 The following test is a good candidate: